dougeby/IntuneDocs/InTuneDocs/DeployUse/wi-fi-connections-in-microsoft-intune.md

 ![Wi-Fi profile process summary](..\media\wi-fi-process-diagram.png)

-1. Create a Wi-Fi profile containing the settings that are necessary to connect to the **Contoso Wi-Fi** wireless network.
+1. Create a Wi-Fi profile that contains the settings that are necessary to connect to the **Contoso Wi-Fi** wireless network.

 2. Deploy the profile to the group of users with iOS devices.